CrisGomito/disfrazarte-last/README.md

 ☑️ Assignments, costume and user reservations.\
 ☑️ One-to-many entity relationships and vice versa.\
 ☑️ Register multiple events for the same date with costumes and users.
+☑️ Register multiple events for the same date with costumes and users.

 ## Based on this video: